State officials schedule 1 p.m. COVID-19 briefing Monday

 State officials have scheduled a 1 p.m. briefing Monday to update residents on the spread of COVID-19.

-Appearing for the briefing will be Gov. Phil Murphy, Department of Health Commissioner Judith Persichilli, State Epidemiologist Dr. Christina Tan and State Police Superintendent Colonel Patrick Callahan.
+Appearing for the briefing will be Gov. Phil Murphy, Department of Health Commissioner Judith Persichilli, Department of Health Deputy Commissioner for Public Health Services David Adinaro, Dr. Eddy Bresnitz and State Police Superintendent Colonel Patrick Callahan.

-Then, at 7 p.m., Murphy is scheduled to appear on "Ask Governor Murphy,” hosted by News 12 New Jersey.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.